Properly ripened Watermelon tastes like a juicy slice of summer with a subtle sweet hint when you know when and how to harvest them.

 - Store the picked-out fruits at 50 to 60°F, which can be kept for a week or so.

-- Do not place Watermelon alongside fruits that release ethylene gas like apples or bananas to avoid premature decomposition.
+- Do not place Watermelon alongside fruits that release ethylene gas, like apples or bananas, to avoid premature decomposition.

-I recommend you to dig in sooner to savor the taste of fresh, sweet, and juicy Watermelon without letting it rest in the fridge for more than five days.
+I recommend you dig in sooner to savor the taste of fresh, sweet, and juicy Watermelon without letting it rest in the fridge for more than five days.

 If you happen to eat Watermelon seeds, don’t worry!
 They are harmless, just like Lemon seeds.

-Although knowing when to pick ripe Watermelons is a bit of a pickle, it is easy once you figure out the signs.
+Although knowing when to pick ripe Watermelons is a bit of a pickle, it is relatively easy once you figure out the signs.